ks888/tgo/README.md

 ### Features

 * As easy as print debug: just insert 1-2 line(s) to your code
-* The verbosity level of the trace logs is customizable
+* But more powerful: visually tells you what's actually going on in your code
-* Works with optimized binary
+* Works without debugging info
-  * though logs may lack some information.
+  * It's actually important for testing.
 See the usage below for more details.
 * Support Linux/Mac OS X

 ### Install